Lorne Doerkson

-Lorne Doerkson is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) since 2020.
-Representing the riding of Cariboo-Chilcotin, he is a member of the Conservative Party of British Columbia.
-He previously served as a member of the BC Liberal Party (later BC United) before crossing the floor to the Conservative Party in 2024.
+Lorne Doerkson MLA is a Canadian politician who has served as the interim leader of the Conservative Party of British Columbia and leader of the Opposition since 2026.
+A member of the Legislative Assembly of British Columbia (MLA), he has represented the electoral district of Cariboo-Chilcotin since 2020.
+Initially elected as a member of the BC Liberal Party (later BC United), he crossed the floor in 2024 to the Conservative Party.

 Early life and career

-Lorne Doerkson has lived in the Cariboo-Chilcotin region for nearly three decades.
+Doerkson was born in New Westminster, British Columbia and moved to Salmon Arm, British Columbia when he was 13.
+He has lived in the Cariboo-Chilcotin region for nearly three decades.
 He spent 20 years in the newspaper industry as a publisher with Black Press, focusing on communications and community outreach.
 After leaving the publishing sector, he transitioned to financial consulting with Investors Group, where he provided financial planning and advisory services.

 In addition to his professional roles, Doerkson has been involved with several community organizations, including the Williams Lake Stampede, the Williams Lake Chamber of Commerce, the BC Community Newspaper Association, and the Hough Memorial Cancer Society.
 He has received two Community Booster awards from the Williams Lake Chamber of Commerce for his contributions to local initiatives.

 Doerkson resides in the Cariboo-Chilcotin region and has raised two daughters there.